This is your official guide to a successful settlement in the territory of Nunavut.

-Though average living costs vary given size of family, location and level of income, housing is generally more expensive in cities.
+Though average living costs vary given the size of family, location, and level of income, housing is generally more expensive in cities.
 As a result, many families choose to live in suburbs which are towns located just outside of the city limits, where housing is more affordable.
 Suburbs often provide good neighbourhoods, schools, shopping, and healthcare, all within close proximity to the amenities of the city.
 Housing in the country can be even less expensive and is desirable for many families, but you will require a vehicle in order to travel for your basic needs including groceries, work, school, and healthcare.

 Pets: If you are renting your home or live in a condominium, it is important that you ensure pets are legally allowed on the premises before you move in with your family pet, or purchase a family pet.

 It is important that you take your family, your place of work, neighbourhood, and finances into account before deciding on a place to live.

 Canada has strict rules concerning what can and cannot be brought into the country.
 There are regulations regarding food, alcohol, nicotine products, plants, animals, cars and other products.
 To avoid problems, be sure to check in advance what is and what is not allowed to come to Canada, as well as what procedures must be followed to bring certain items into the country.
 For animals and food contact:

 Summers can be mild in Nunavut, but it is very cold in the winter, when temperatures can go below -30, even -40 degrees Celsius.
 It is very important to ensure that you are prepared for the cold weather.
 Invest in warm winter clothing, including sweaters, winter jackets, boots, hats, scarves, and gloves or mittens.
 If you do not dress warmly in the winter you will risk becoming ill or getting frost bite.
 Frost bite is severe damage to the skin caused by winter wind exposure.